 Using Wealthsimple is, well, simple.
 In just a few minutes, we’ll build you a custom portfolio that makes sense for your risk tolerance and investment timelines.
 And we’ll do the maintenance for you, with automatic rebalancing and dividend reinvesting.
 All you have to do to get started is answer a few simple questions.
 And then you can sit back and tell all your friends how smart you were with your money.

 We’re the first investment company in Canada to eliminate account minimums.
 That means you can start investing with as little as $1.
 Our fees are also really, really low.
 We charge 0.5% on $0-$100k and 0.4% on anything above $100k.
 Plus, you can make a withdrawal any time you want.
 So you can always count on your money being there when you need it.
 Start investing now.

 Our financial advisors are fiduciaries, which is a fancy way of saying that they have a legal obligation to provide financial advice that’s in your best interest - not ours.
 They’re standing by to answer your questions and provide support whenever you need it.
 All you have to go is drop us a line by phone, email or even Skype.
 Get started.

 1.5k ratings in the Apple app store

 2019 Top Robo Advisor (NerdWallet)

 Ready to give Wealthsimple a shot?

 Put your money to work in a smart portfolio, designed to help you get closer to your financial goals.
 Start investing now and get access to our state-of-the-art technology, low fees, and access to advice from real humans whenever you need it.

 The information on this page was compiled by Wealthsimple in August 2019.
-In order to uncover this information, we looked at Mylo’s website, press releases and third-party sites.
+In order to uncover this information, we looked at Moka's (formerly Mylo’s) website, press releases and third-party sites.
 The information collected relates to features, accounts and pricing.
 The information is provided for comparison purposes only, as at the time of publication.
 The comparison is only intended for Canadian investors.